ADG248/cs2cfg/README.md

 ```
 +exec autoexec
 ```
-Set the values for the commands you want to use.
-Most are just 0 and 1, some others like sensitivity, need a specific value.

 ### Additional Notes
 - Enter "exec autoexec" in the console, or just "autoexec" because of the alias, to apply changes made to the Config File in-game.
 You can also bind a key "bind *key* exec autoexec".<br/>